sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 To learn about making changes to our Buildkite pipelines, see [Pipeline development](#pipeline-development).

-### Pipeline steps
+### Pipeline types

-A complete reference of all available pipeline steps is not yet available ([#30203](https://github.com/sourcegraph/sourcegraph/issues/30203)).
-This section contains a high-level documentation about what runs in our pipeline.
+A complete reference of all available pipeline types and steps is available in the generated [Pipeline reference](ci/reference.md).
+You can also see these docs locally with `sg ci docs`.

 #### Soft failures